itpp-labs/pos-addons/pos_keyboard/README.rst

 ===================================
  Keyboard support in Point Of Sale
 ===================================

-Module allows to use usual keyboard (not virtual one) in Point of Sale.
+The module allows to apply the usual keyboard (not the virtual one) in the Point of Sale.

-Usage:
+Usage
 ------

-Using keys below switch to mode you need.
+Using hotkeys below switch to mode you need.
 Qty mode is used by default.
-Then use number keys to enter quantity, price or discount.
+Then use keys with numbers (0123456789) to enter quantity, price or discount.

 =========== ===================== =================